-12 Gifts For The Biggest Beauty Fan In Your Life
+7 Gifts For The Biggest Beauty Fan In Your Life

-We all have that one person on our Christmas list that knows Sephora aisles better than they understand their medical plans, that can't shop for groceries without donning the no-makeup makeup look, or that prefers watching beauty tutorials over the latest episode of The Handmaid's Tale.
+We all have that one person on our Christmas list that knows Sephora aisles better than they understand their medical plans, that can't shop for groceries without donning the no-makeup makeup look, or that prefers watching beauty tutorials over the latest episode of Riverdale.
 So, when the holiday comes around, it's clear that they should get something beauty-related as a gift.
 But what do you get the person who keeps track of every Ulta launch and has VIB Rouge status?

 First, you want to make sure it's something the beauty fan in your life will actually use.
-What product does she restock often, like mascara or an application sponge?
-Second, you'll need to make sure it's not something she already has in her curated collection.
+What product do they restock often, like mascara or an application sponge?
+Second, you'll need to make sure it's not something they already have in their curated collection.
 Think: brand-new launches and limited-edition holiday sets from buzzy brands.

 Still stumped?
 We've rounded up a few gifts that will make it seem like you know a thing or two about beauty trends — even if you don't know the difference between baking and draping.
-From K-beauty skin-care sets to influencer-made perfumes, ahead are the best holiday gifts to make a splash with the beauty lovers in your life.
+From makeup brush sets to Insta-famed face masks, ahead are the best holiday gifts to make a splash with the beauty lovers in your life.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.